 Recent research has led to the conclusion that the monument was built around 109, about the same time as Trajan's Column in the Rome Forum.

-The Dacian-Roman wars and Traian's victory followed by the conquest of Dacia was considered the most important battle and was celebrated with great fast in Rome.
-Following this war, the Roman Empire reached the peak of its power, being the only war following which all the great monuments were built:
+The Daco-Roman wars and the victory of Trajan followed by the conquest of Dacia was considered the most important battle and was celebrated with great pomp in Rome.
+Following this war, the Roman Empire reached the peak of its power, being the only war after which all the great monuments were built:

 Traian's Column from the Rome Forum and Tropaeum Traiani from Adamclisi.

 But what battle did you get on the Adamclisi plateau?

 In the 101-102 winter, during the First War, Decebal concluded an agreement with some tribes in the north, including the Sarmatians and the Dacians costabaci.
 They were to cross Dobrogea and take the Balkan Sipca step to interrupt the supply of the Roman Legions stationed in southern Dacia.

 101-102 was very gentle in the winter, so Traian could carry his army on the Danube, and the sacked cavalry made it difficult for the Danube from Harsova to suffer great losses.

 Armed 2 met on the Adamclisi plateau, with the Romans earning a significant victory.
 The monument was discovered by Grigore Tocilescu in the 1882 year and was rebuilt in the year 1977.
 Has 39 m height and a base diameter of 38 m.

 On the exterior walls are 54 of 1.48 / 1.49 m metaphors, which depict war scenes.
 Adamclisi's triumphal ensemble was much larger.
 Next to it is a funeral altar in which the name of 3800 was fired by Romanian soldiers fallen into battle.